innotommy/OAuthpaper-code/README.md

 ### Workflow

-The structure of the output JSON file of the `idps-identification.py` script is different from the one needed for the next step of **OAuth trigger evaluation**; therefore, we need to convert the JSON file to the correct format.
-To do so, we use the `convert.sh` script with the same list pof sites used before to identify the OAuth triggers.
+The structure of the output JSON file of the `idps-identification.py` script differs from the one needed for the next step of **OAuth trigger evaluation**; therefore, we need to convert the JSON file to the correct format.
+To do so, we use the `convert.sh` script with the same list of sites used before to identify the OAuth triggers.

-Run the script: `/conver.sh <sites_file>`
+Run the script: `/convert.sh <sites_file>`

 which:
 1. Calls `generate-sites-files.py` to generate the single JSON files with the structure needed by the next step